All Buddhist Council: 6 Councils Of Buddhism Explained!

 Answer: 483 BCE

 Q4.
-During the period of which ruler was the first Buddhist council held?
+During which period was the first Buddhist council held by a ruler?

 Answer: King Ajatasattu